Search This Blog

 I have zero idea who the artist was.
 The bronze is quite large and involved, the only one that I have ever seen like it.
 My assumption was that anything that someone put so much work into would have been signed somewhere and it was just up to me to find it.
 Well, I was wrong.
 I've gone over this bronze with a magnifying glass and have found no indication of anything approaching writing on it.
 The artist was saying everything in the sculpt, I suppose.
 The bronze is mounted to a flat wood base.
 On the underside of the wood is penciled G.E.P. in large cursive letters, with the word or name Pinto and the number 4 under it.
 Those are my only clues, GEP and Pinto, and that may have been the name of the owner.
 I have looked for years now for answers and I'm out of ideas.

-This sculpture depicts three Indian men who appear to be looking for or at something distant.
+This sculpture depicts three American Indian men who appear to be looking for or at something distant.
 All are fit and muscular, sinewy even, in the prime of life.
 By their dress and haircuts they are likely from the Southwest, Maricopa or Pima perhaps.
 One is standing up, his feet planted in a wide stance, his arms raised, his hands shading his eyes from the sunlight.
 He is wearing a coyote or wolf head skin on his head and a quiver full of arrows on his back, a brief loincloth and nothing else.
 He is standing over two other Native American men.
 One is seated on the ground to his left and is leaning against standing guy's left leg as he too peers into the distance.
 In his right hand, behind the standing Indian, he is holding a curved shield against the ground.
 He also is wearing only a tight loincloth and yes, he's definitely a man.
 The third man is laying down, his left ear to the ground as he tries to hear the vibrations in the ground.
 The listening man is also wearing only a loincloth, although it is impossible to see due to the shield and his pose.
 Overall, the bronze depicts three Indian warriors who are looking for their quarry and are ready to fight.
 Are they looking for the herd or the enemy?
 Maybe the 3:10 to Yuma?
 I have no idea.

 HELP!!!!